david35mm/.files/README.md

 ## A one last thing

-If you are wondering what GNU/Linux distribution I use, it is Fedora.
+If you are wondering what GNU/Linux distribution I use, it has been Arch for the last year.
+I'm thinking on going back to Fedora and try the rawhide edition.
 Want to talk with me (or even practise your Spanish)?
 DM me over on Instagram.

 - [Instagram](https://www.instagram.com/david.35mm).

+## License

+	"THE BEER-WARE LICENSE" (Revision 42):

+	As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

+	This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.